 Greene said that a lack of a power supply to a school raises concerns about the availability of water, septic system, fire alarms and food for both students and staff, which "is a huge liability."

-In Stockbridge, Paul Lindenmaier, head of Berkshire Country Day School, had the same decision to make when he found
+In Stockbridge, Paul Lindenmaier, head of Berkshire Country Day School, had the same decision to make when he found the campus without power.

 No power lines specifically fell on campus, located on Interlaken Road along Route 183, but BCD and some of its neighbors, including Kripalu, were affected.